-Revolver Before opening the cylinder, mark each side of the cylinder at the top strap with a Sharpie pen, being careful not to destroy latent prints or trace materials.
+D 1 -DC 1 1 11 1 1 1 1 1 1 1 1 Revolver Before opening the cylinder, mark each side of the cylinder at the top strap with a Sharpie pen, being careful not to destroy latent prints or trace materials.
 Remove each cartridge/cartridge case and place them in an envelope.
-Pistols or Rifles with Remove the magazine and leave the cartridges in it.
-Detachable Magazines Place in envelope or other container.Remove the cartridge/cartridge case from the chamber and put it in an envelope or other container and mark the container.
-ALWAYS submit the magazine and the cartridges/cartridge cases that have been removed from the firearm's chamber and/or magazine.
-Derringer Note from which barrel each cartridge/cartridge case came.
-Remove each cartridge/cartridge case and place in separate appropriately marked container (such as a small manila envelope).
-Rifles and Shotguns with Fixed Magazines Do not run the cartridge/shotshells through the action if you can avoid it.
-Unload the same way it is loaded.
-Remove the cartridges/shotshells and package together.
-Remove the cartridge/shotshell from the chamber, package separately, and mark package.
-Firearm Found in Water Freshwater: immediately immerse in a leakproof container containing the same water in which the firearm was found Saltwater: immediately immerse in freshwater (preferred), the same water in which found, oil, or other water displacing lubricant.
-Submit to the laboratory as soon as possible to avoid corrosion.
-Corrosion may occur if a wet firearm remains exposed to air for even a short period of time.
-Ammunition and Com ponents Fired Bullets, Fragments, Pellets, and Wadding Embedded in a body: The pathologist should not use forceps or other sharp instruments to remove bullets, as they may damage the evidence.
-Body fluids are corrosive, so the evidence should be gently rinsed under running water to remove blood and tissue, and then air dried before packaging.
-Do not clean bullets recovered from crime scenes.
-If projectile embedded in other material (such as wood), exercise extreme care when removing.
+Pistols or Rifles with ■ Remove the magazine and leave the cartridges in it.
+Detachable Magazines ■ Place in envelope or other container. ■ Remove the cartridge/cartridge case from the chamber and put it in an envelope or other container and mark the container. ■ ALWAYS submit the magazine and the cartridges/cartridge cases that have been removed from the firearm's chamber and/or magazine.
+Derringer ■ Note from which barrel each cartridge/cartridge case came. ■ Remove each cartridge/cartridge case and place in separate appropriately marked container (such as a small manila envelope).
+Rifles and Shotguns ■ Do not run the cartridge/shotshells through the action if you can with Fixed Magazines avoid it. ■ Unload the same way it is loaded. ■ Remove the cartridges/shotshells and package together. ■ Remove the cartridge/shotshell from the chamber, package separately, and mark package.
+Firearm Found in ■ Freshwater: immediately immerse in a leakproof container Water containing the same water in which the firearm was found ■ Saltwater: immediately immerse in freshwater (preferred), the same water in which found, oil, or other water displacing lubricant. ■ Submit to the laboratory as soon as possible to avoid corrosion. - Corrosion may occur if a wet firearm remains exposed to air for even a short period of time.
+Ammunition and Com Ammunition and Components Fired Bullets, ■ Embedded in a body: Fragments, Pellets, - The pathologist should not use forceps or other sharp instruments and Wadding to remove bullets, as they may damage the evidence. - Body fluids are corrosive, so the evidence should be gently rinsed under running water to remove blood and tissue, and then air dried before packaging. ■ Do not clean bullets recovered from crime scenes. ■ If projectile embedded in other material (such as wood), exercise extreme care when removing.

-Fired Cartridge Cases If it cannot be removed without damaging it, then carefully cut out the whole area around it and submit to the laboratory with the projectile in place.
-Use a separate container for each bullet.
-Package to prevent any loss to include small fragments and possible puncture/tears of the container.
-Wrap the bullets in gauze or cloth to prevent movement.
-Pellets from the same area may be packaged in the same container.
-Package all other items separately in an appropriately-sized, rigid container and label accordingly.
-Recover and submit as many bullets, fragments, pellets, and pieces of wadding as are needed for examination.
-Do not clean or change the condition of items recovered from the scene.
-Investigators should not mark fired bullets, fragments, pellets, and wadding for identification because there is a danger of damaging individual characteristics.
-Never seal wet/damp exhibits in plastic before they are dry.
-Do not use glass containers for the packaging of exhibits due to potential injury to personnel from breakage. and Shotshells Submit as many fired carinege cases and shotshells found that are needed for examination.
-Cartridge cases/shotshells left at the scene by the suspect may display individual characteristics that could be matched to a suspect firearm.
-Do NOT mark the exhibits before submission to the lab.
-Place each exhibit in a suitable, appropriately marked container.
-Place each in a separate container if the location is significant.
-Exhibits can be packaged in the same container if the specific location of each is not relevant.
-All exhibits may be placed inside a single outer package for ease of submission.
-If cartridge cases are swabbed using a buffer by the contributor or by a private lab for possible future DNA testing, care should be taken not to use metal tools to hold the casing, and a final rinse of water and/or alcohol is warranted to prevent corrosion of the metals or a buildup of salts that may occur due to contact with buffers intended to collect trace amounts of DNA.
+- If it cannot be removed without damaging it, then carefully cut out the whole area around it and submit to the laboratory with the projectile in place. - Use a separate container for each bullet. - Package to prevent any loss to include small fragments and possible puncture/tears of the container. - Wrap the bullets in gauze or cloth to prevent movement. - Pellets from the same area may be packaged in the same container. - Package all other items separately in an appropriately-sized, rigid container and label accordingly. - Recover and submit as many bullets, fragments, pellets, and pieces of wadding as are needed for examination. - Do not clean or change the condition of items recovered from the scene. - Investigators should not mark fired bullets, fragments, pellets, and wadding for identification because there is a danger of damaging individual characteristics. - Never seal wet/damp exhibits in plastic before they are dry. - Do not use glass containers for the packaging of exhibits due to potential injury to personnel from breakage.